Biden Admin Urges Israel to Improve Gaza’s Humanitarian Situation

 The Oct.
 13 letter also calls for Israeli forces to cease isolating parts of northern Gaza.

-The warning letter was sent amid reports that Israeli military leaders are considering a new strategy in Gaza to defeat Hamas, an internationally designated terrorist organization.
+The letter was sent amid reports that Israeli military leaders are considering a new strategy in Gaza to defeat Hamas, an internationally designated terrorist organization.
 The plan, drafted by retired Israeli generals and dubbed the “Generals’ Plan,” calls for Israeli forces to give civilians a deadline to leave designated areas of northern Gaza.
 Those who remain in those cordoned areas would then be deemed lawful combatants and would risk being targeted by Israeli strikes or cut off from food, water, and other essential supplies.

-Miller addressed this “Generals’ Plan” during an Oct.
-9 department press briefing.
-Asked if the United States would support such a plan, Miller replied, “That would be absolutely unacceptable.”
+Asked if the United States would support such a plan, he replied, “That would be absolutely unacceptable.”

 U.N. officials said last week that aid entering Gaza is at its lowest level in months.
 About 80 trucks carrying aid have entered through crossings in Gaza’s north since Oct.
 1, down from roughly 60 trucks a day previously, according to the U.N. website tracking deliveries.

-COGAT, the Israeli body facilitating aid crossings into Gaza, denied that crossings to the north had been closed.
+The Coordination of Government Activities in the Territories, or COGAT, the Israeli body facilitating aid crossings into Gaza, denied that crossings to the north had been closed.

 The Associated Press contributed to this article.